zbgzbg2007/Practical-FVS-PTASes/README.md

   _Optimization of Pearl's method of conditioning and greedy-like approximation algorithms for the vertex feedback set problem_, 1996

-* The linear kernel for FVS in planar graphs of Bonamy and Kowalik (we corrected their rule 6)
+* The linear kernel for FVS in planar graphs of Bonamy and Kowalik (we corrected their Reduction Rule 6)

   _A 13k-kernel for planar feedback vertex set via region decomposition_, 2016